 a.
-Tell us your unit's mission: Provide a mission statement for your unit that clearly and succinctly describes your unit's purpose, idealistic motivations, and change it hopes to inspire. b.
-Alignment with the college Mission: Rubric Item (Mission Alignment): The Mission of Crafton Hills College is to advance the educational, career, and personal success of our diverse campus community through engagement and learning.
+Tell us your unit's mission: Provide a mission statement for your unit that clearly and succinctly describes your unit's purpose, idealistic motivations, and change it hopes to inspire.

+b.
+Alignment with the college Mission: Rubric Item (Mission Alignment): The Crafton Hills College mission is to change lives.
+We seek to inspire our students, support our colleagues, and embrace our community through a learning environment that is transformational.
+Crafton Hills College welcomes everyone and is committed to working with students from diverse backgrounds.
+The College has an exceptional learning environment built on a tradition of excellence, a talented faculty, a driven student body, a committed staff, with passionate leadership and community support.
 In what ways does your program advance the mission of the college?